Haleh-Dolati/DAND-P6-D3/Final vizs/README.md

 ## Feedback on the First Draft

+_(For the first draft charts, please look at the three .JPEG files in the First draft folder)_

 #### First Feedback, from a colleague:
 * The sizes of circles on the map are too big and they cover each other.
 I would suggest making the circles smaller and adding transparency to them.
 * For the bar chart, since there're many airports to show, the chart get quite crowded, and also it's not clear to judge by color how many cancellations there are.